-The Ph.D. in Public Affairs–Community Development program creates several financial aid opportunities for doctoral students.
-Graduate Teaching and Research Assistantships, which cover tuition costs for nine (9) credits per semester and include a living stipend, are available on a competitive basis to students accepted for full-time study.
+The Ph.D. in Public Affairs–Community Development program supports several financial aid opportunities for doctoral students.
+Graduate Assistantships, which cover tuition costs and fees and include a stipend and inclusion in a university health insurance plan, are available on an academically competitive basis to students accepted for full-time study.
 If interested, be sure to indicate full-time status and a preference for funding in your application.

 Graduate Assistants are represented by a collective bargaining agreement at Rutgers University.
-The annual stipend is approximately $25,000 and changes annually based on negotiated increases.
-Graduate Assistants must be full-time students (no less than 9 credits per semester) in the Ph.D. program and will receive full tuition remission, fee waivers, and are eligible for health benefits.
-Assistants work on average 15 hours per week over the academic year (September 1 – June 30) under the supervision of a faculty member.
+The annual stipend is approximately $27,000 and changes annually based on negotiated increases.
+Students awarded Graduate Assistantships must be full-time (no less than nine credits per semester) and must limit outside employment.
+They are assigned to the Department, and usually conduct research 15 hours per week over the academic year (September 1 – June 30) under the supervision of a faculty member.

-Applicants for Graduate Assistantships must apply by February 1, 2013 and will be notified by March 1, 2013.
+Applicants for Graduate Assistantships must apply by February 1st.